Aleppo violence touches both sides of divide

 - Almost a dozen children killed in government-held parts of the city in past 48 hours

-- US and Russia will join a number of countries for talks on Syria in Switzerland
+- US and Russia will join a number of countries for new talks on Syria in Switzerland

-(CNN)Fierce fighting in the embattled Syrian city of Aleppo has claimed the lives of civilians -- including children -- on both sides of the front line in the past 48 hours.
+(CNN)Fierce fighting in the embattled Syrian city of Aleppo has claimed the lives of more civilians -- including children -- on both sides of the front lines in the past 48 hours.

-Four children were among eight people killed by rebel shelling in government-held parts of western Aleppo Wednesday, according to the Syrian Observatory for Human Rights (SOHR).
+Four children were among eight people killed Wednesday in rebel shelling on government-held parts of western Aleppo, according to the Syrian Observatory for Human Rights, a UK-based monitoring group.

-This came a day after five children were killed when rebels shelled a nursery in another government-held neighborhood of the city.
+The deaths came a day after five children were killed when rebels shelled a nursery in another government-held neighborhood of the city.

-Meanwhile, regime warplanes conducted at least 20 airstrikes on the rebel-held neighborhoods in eastern Aleppo overnight, SOHR reported, saying the exact number of dead and wounded is still unclear.
+Meanwhile, regime warplanes conducted at least 20 airstrikes on the rebel-held neighborhoods in eastern Aleppo overnight into Thursday, the observatory reported, saying the exact number of dead and wounded is unclear.

 However, the White Helmets -- a volunteer civil defense group -- said at least 13 people were killed and more than 25 injured after airstrikes targeted neighborhoods in the east of the city.

-The group said it expected this number to rise as more people remain under the rubble.
+The group said it expected this number to rise.

 Fresh Syria talks

-Meanwhile, US Secretary of State John Kerry will meet with foreign ministers from a number of countries -- including Russia -- in Lausanne, Switzerland, to "discuss a multilateral approach to resolving the crisis in Syria, including a sustained cessation of violence and the resumption of humanitarian aid deliveries," the State Department said Wednesday.
+Meanwhile, US Secretary of State John Kerry will meet Saturday with foreign ministers from Russia and other countries in Lausanne, Switzerland, to "discuss a multilateral approach to resolving the crisis in Syria, including a sustained cessation of violence and the resumption of humanitarian aid deliveries," the State Department said Wednesday.

 The Russian Foreign Ministry also confirmed the meeting.

-The talks would come at a time when Moscow faces mounting pressure over the deaths of civilians in the Syrian military's Russian-backed assault on Aleppo.
+The talks in Lausanne, which would include regional powers, would come at a time when Moscow faces mounting pressure over the deaths of civilians in the Syrian military's Russian-backed assault on Aleppo.

-Russian Foreign Minister Sergey Lavrov told CNN he hoped the discussion might "launch a serious dialogue on the basis of the principles contained in the Russian-American deal," the ceasefire agreement that collapsed last month.
+Lavrov, the Russian foreign minister, told CNN he hoped that the weekend discussion in Switzerland might "launch a serious dialogue on the basis of the principles contained in the Russian-American deal," the ceasefire agreement that collapsed last month.

 He pointed the finger at the United States for the failure of the deal.